 How to find partners?

-Some of the donor programme partners and the Helsinki Committee have also established databases in which you can enter your information and express your interest in cooperation:
+You can also explore existing databases of potential partners, concept ideas and best practices in which you can enter your information as well as express your interest in cooperation:

 Covid-19: Information to project promoters and partners